typst-community/tytanic/docs/book/src/guides/tests.md

 ```

 ## Regression tests
-Regression tests are found in the `test` directory of your project (remember that this is where your `typst.toml` manifest is found).
+Regression tests are found in the `tests` directory of your project (remember that this is where your `typst.toml` manifest is found).

 Let's write our first test, you can run `tt add my-test` to add a new regression test, this creates a new directory called `my-test` inside `tests` and adds a test script and reference document.
 This test is located in `tests/my-test/tests.typ` and is the entrypoint script (like a `main.typ` file).